kubewarden/docs/docs/writing-policies/index.md

 - Kubewarden policies are plug-ins that expose a set of well-defined functionalities (validate a Kubernetes request object, validate policy settings provided by the user, and other functions) using a well-defined API
-- Policy server is the "main" program that loads the plug-ins (aka policies) and uses their exposed functionalities to reject, validate, or mutate Kubernetes requests
+- Policy server is the "main" program that loads the plug-ins (aka policies) and uses their exposed functionalities to accept, reject, or mutate Kubernetes requests

 Writing Kubewarden policies consists of writing the validation business logic and then exposing it through a well-defined API.